Zubax/Bloxa/README.md

   Current shunt value is 5 mOhm

-  Bulk capacitor bank is formed with 3 [180µF  aluminum electrolytic capacitors](https://www.digikey.com/products/en?keywords=565-4066-ND) from [ United Chemi-Con](https://www.digikey.com/en/supplier-centers/u/united-chemi-con).
+  Bulk capacitor bank is formed with 3 [180µF  aluminum electrolytic capacitors](https://www.digikey.com/products/en?keywords=565-4066-ND).

   Overcurrent protection trip value is set to ~47A using 1K resistor on OC_adj pin (R14).